 Fat loss, a positive mindset, success and living a healthy lifestyle are contagious; so is negativity, weight gain and unhealthy lifestyles.
 Pay attention to your environment and who and what you surround yourself with as it greatly impacts your mental, physical, emotional and spiritual well-being.

 ♦ Clear out the clutter and old stuff in your surroundings (home, office and car), your mind and your body.

 Create a peaceful environment in your home.
 De-clutter your home and get rid of old stuff.
 Have a food funeral!
 Go through your kitchen and remove food items that are making you fat, sick, toxic and miserable.

 ♦ Detox your mind.
 Thoughts are extremely powerful in healing the body, mind and spirit.
 Nourish your mind with positive thoughts and information.
 Turn off the news.
 Minimize time spent with energy vampires and negative people.
 Generating positive emotions and thoughts is essential to detoxifying your mind.
 Practice positive affirmations daily.
 Let go of anything or anyone that pulls or puts you down.
 Every day list 5 things, people or events you’re grateful for in a gratitude journal.
 Change your thoughts and you’ll change your life.

 ♦ High-quality supplements.
-Detoxification supplement protocols are specific to each and every individual.
-Probiotics, magnesium, fiber powders, pectasol-C, binders and essential fatty acids are a few basics that play a role in your body’s detoxification process and are helpful for detoxification.
+Detoxification supplement protocols are specific to each and every individual’s biochemistry, environment and lifestyle.
+Probiotics, magnesium and other minerals, fiber powders, pectasol-C, binders, milk thistle, NAC, Dim Detox, and omega-3s are a few basics that play a role in your body’s detoxification process and are helpful for detoxification.

 Everyone can benefit from a detox!
 Start with these Daily Detox Tips!